speedingplanet/class-setup/intermediate-apollo.md

 ### Required Software

 - [Node.js](https://nodejs.org): the engine for most JavaScript classes.
-Node version 16 or later should be sufficient for class.
+Node version 20 or later should be sufficient for class.
 Older versions are possible, with advanced notice and development time.
 - [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.25 or later strongly preferred
 - A web browser, can be any of
   - [Firefox](https://www.mozilla.org/en-US/firefox/browsers/)
   - [Chrome](https://www.google.com/chrome/)
   - [Edge](https://www.microsoft.com/en-us/edge)
-  - Other browsers (Internet Explorer, Safari, Brave, Opera, etc. may work in class but are not supported and may lack critical features)
+  - Other browsers (Internet Explorer, Safari, Brave, Opera, etc.) may work in class but are not supported and may lack critical features
 - An editor
   - [Visual Studio Code](https://code.visualstudio.com/) is strongly preferred, but others are available
     - Check out some [recommended extensions](vs-code-extensions.md) for VS Code.